our motto:

 9) After the INPUT Conference

-INPUT will keep copies of all productions screened during the conference for use in the INPUT Archive at the Universitat Pompeu Fabra in Barcelona, Spain.
-Additionally, INPUT will keep copies in the INPUT Hubs of all productions screened during the conference for 1 year.
-These copies can be used free of charge for Mini-INPUT events.
+INPUT will keep files of all productions screened during the conference for use in the INPUT Archive at the Universitat Pompeu Fabra in Barcelona, Spain.
+Additionally, INPUT will keep files in the INPUT Hubs of all productions screened during the conference.
+These files can be used free of charge for Mini-INPUT events.

 Mini-INPUT Events